Michael Oher: Early life

 Coached by Freeze and Tim Long, Briarcrest's offensive line coach, Oher was named Division II (2A) Lineman of the Year in 2003, and First-team Tennessee All-State.
 Scout.com rated Oher a five-star recruit and the No. 5 offensive lineman prospect in the country.
 Before that season and for his prior 20 months at Briarcrest, Oher had been living with several foster families.
-In 2004, Leigh Anne and Sean Tuohy, a couple with a daughter and son attending Briarcrest, allowed Oher to live with them and eventually adopted him.
-The family began tending to his needs after becoming familiar with his difficult childhood.
-They also hired a tutor for him, who worked with him for 20 hours per week.
+In 2004, Leigh Anne and Sean Tuohy, a couple with a daughter and son attending Briarcrest, invited Oher to live with them.
+When the family learned about his difficult childhood, they began to help him succeed academically and socially.
+They hired a tutor for him, who worked 20 hours per week with him.
+Oher would later allege in 2023 that they tricked him into signing a document making them conservators while telling him it was the same as adoption.

 Oher earned two letters each in track and basketball.
-He averaged 22 points and 10 rebounds a game, earning All-State honors by helping lead the basketball team to a 27–6 record, winning the district championship as a senior.
+He averaged 22 points and 10 rebounds per game, earning All-State honors by helping lead the basketball team to a 27–6 record and winning the district championship in Oher's senior year.
 Oher was also a state runner-up in the discus as a senior.

 Oher's initial low grades were a barrier to his acceptance to an NCAA program.
-He raised his 0.76 grade point average (GPA) to a 2.52 GPA by the end of his senior year so he could attend a Division I school, by enrolling in some 10-day online courses from Brigham Young University.
-Taking and passing the online courses allowed him to replace Ds and Fs earned in earlier school classes, such as English, with As earned via the Internet.
-This finally raised his graduating GPA above the required minimum.
+He raised his 0.76 grade point average (GPA) to a 2.52 GPA by the end of his senior year so he could attend a Division I school, by enrolling in 10-day online courses from Brigham Young University.
+Taking and passing the online courses allowed him to replace D's and F's earned in earlier school classes, such as English, with A's, raising his graduating GPA above the required minimum.